heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 ![HTTP without the Host header](./images/http-without-the-host-header.png)

-The following PlantUML diagram shows how the `Host` header works:
+The following diagram shows how the `Host` header works:

 ![HTTP with the Host header](./images/http-with-the-host-header.png)